iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 ---
 ### **A Monotone Method**

+A point produced by the proximal gradient point step, will decrease the objective function.

 **Theorem: Stepsize that Ensures Objective Decrease**

 > If $f$ is convex and Lipschitz smooth with constant $L$, then if a step size of $L^{-1} > \beta$ will give objective decrease at each step of the proximal gradient iteration.